Join Us

 4.1 Reskimming Older Properties

-Reskimming older properties is a common task for plasterers, and it often involves dealing with fragile walls and potential weaknesses.
-Fiberglass mesh can be a game-changer in such situations, as it reinforces the existing plaster and prevents hairline cracks from surfacing.
+Reskimming older properties is a common task for plasterers, often involving fragile walls and potential weaknesses.
+Fiberglass mesh can be a game-changer in these situations, as it reinforces the existing plaster and prevents hairline cracks from surfacing.
 By scraping off loose paint and removing any weak areas, you can create a sound surface ready for the application of fiberglass mesh and subsequent coats of plaster.
-This ensures a flawless finish without the worry of cracks appearing in the future.
+This ensures a flawless finish without the worry of future cracks.

 Rondy Product Page